nunchistudio/blacksmith/documentation/options/pubsub/google.md

 ### Environment variables

-Additional details must be passed to the Google adapter.
+Additional details must be passed to the Google Cloud driver.
 They will be loaded from the environment variables.

 - `GOOGLE_APPLICATION_CREDENTIALS`: The file path of the JSON file that contains your service account key.